ThomasRettig/programming-language-examples/README.md

 # Progamming language examples

-A tiny collection of sample programs written in various programming languages, especially those which are lesser-known or less used.
-The samples are meant to exhibit their respective syntactical features.
-The samples come from different sources; namely Wikipedia.
+A tiny collection of programs written in various programming languages with a deliberate focus on the lesser-known.
+The goal is to illustrate the syntax of each language.
+The samples come from different sources; most are from Wikipedia.

 ## Current languages
 - Ada
 - Elm